ansonshengit/Query-In-Place/README.md

 3. Launch the pre-created cloud 9 environment on AWS in **us-west-2** Oregon region.

-4. Review the pre-loaded python script, **"s3-select-compare-small.py"** and **"s3-select-compare-large.py"**.
+4. Review the pre-loaded python script, **"s3-select-compare-small.py"**.

 5. Run the **s3-select-small.py** a couple times to observe the difference between query with and without s3 select.

-6. Run the **s3-select-large.py** a couple times to observe the difference between query with and without s3 select.

 ## Glacier Select Builder Instruction: